 No. of Pages: 114

 Synopsis: “Here he is, husband and father, scruffy romantic, a shambolic scholar – a man adrift in the wake of his wife’s sudden, accidental death.
 And there are his two sons, who, like him, struggle in their London flat to face the unbearable sadness that has engulfed them.
-The father imagines a future of well-meaning visitors and emptiness while the boys wander, save and unsupervised.
+The father imagines a future of well-meaning visitors and emptiness while the boys wander, safe and unsupervised.

-in this moment of violent despair they are visited by Crow – an antagonist, trickster, goad, protector, therapist, and bay-sitter.
+in this moment of violent despair, they are visited by Crow – an antagonist, trickster, goad, protector, therapist, and bay-sitter.
 This self-described “sentimental bird,” at once wild and tender, who “finds human dull except in grief,” threatens to stay with the wounded family until they no longer need him.
 As weeks turn to months and the pain of loss lessens with the balm of memories, Crow’s efforts are rewarded and the little unit of three begins to recover: Dad resumes his book about the poet Ted Hughes; the boys get on with it, grow up.”

 And that ends my list of January book purchases.
 It finally dawns on me that, apart from Pamuk, these are all authors whose works I’ve never read before.
-Moreover, majority are translated works.
+Moreover, the majority are translated works.
 Wow.
 I didn’t realize that until I did this post.
 I guess I have to pat my back for a diverse collection.

-How about you fellow readers, what were your January 2020 book purchases?
+How about you, fellow readers?
+What were your January 2020 book purchases?
 Do share it in the comment box.